 Finished device:

-The basic principle of operation of the circuit is that an oscillator is tuned to the exact resonance frequency of the LC oscillator (which can be found mathematically) and then for each pulse of the oscillator, a transistor is switched to allow for the capacitor to charge, which continues the oscillator.
+The basic principle of operation of the circuit is that an oscillator is tuned to the exact resonance frequency of the LC oscillator (which can be found mathematically) and then for each pulse of the oscillator, a transistor is switched to allow for the capacitor to charge, which continues the oscillation.

 Circuit Diagram:

-After making the circuit, I tested it fully by, finding the time taken to fully charge the 200uF capacitor, probing the LC oscillator waveform and loading the circuit with many different currents and measuring the output voltage and pk-pk voltage of the oscillator.
+After making the circuit, I tested it fully by finding the time taken to fully charge the 200uF capacitor, probing the LC oscillator waveform and loading the circuit with many different currents and measuring the output voltage and pk-pk voltage of the oscillator.

 LC oscillator voltage: